 The US is less than 5% of the world population but is responsible for nearly 20% of the world’s energy consumption according to the US Energy Information Agency.
 Most of the energy Americans use is not clean energy and comes from dirty sources like coal, natural gas, and oil.

-For our new home in Baltimore we’re exploring onsite solar PV (photo voltaic) to help power our operations.
+For Suspended’s new home in Baltimore we’re explored onsite solar PV (photo voltaic) and solar hot water to help power our operations.
 We have about 10,000 square feet (sf) of roof space available to us which could support an estimated 25kW array.
-We are exploring the possibility of utilizing a power purchase agreement (PPA) to fund our array since start-up money is tight.

 For some context on the size of our array, take a look at the examples below borrowed from Tesla’s Powerwall webpage.

-We will make every effort to get the HVAC units replaced with new, more efficient units, and will look into developing carbon offsets as soon as possible.
 We’re a very small team as have hands full with getting up and running, but have carbon neutrality as a very high priority item.
+As soon as possible we will move forward with onsite renewables.

 - Ultra-violet (UV) light from the sun heavily erodes a roof.
 Solar panels are designed to absorb as much of this damaging light as possible.